 RFNBOs may be produced in processes which rely next to renewable hydrogen also on other inputs including fossil fuels, recycled carbon fuels and biomass.
-This annex explains how the relevant provisions set out in RED II and CDR 1185 shall be implemented to derive the share of RFNBOs in the output of the process as well as the achieved emission savings.
-Relevant for the implementation are in particular Articles 25(1)(a) and 30 (2) of RED II as well as in section 5.2.
+This annex explains how the relevant provisions set out in Revised Directive EU/2018/2001 and CDR 1185 and the Q&A guidance document (see chapter 3) shall be implemented to derive the share of RFNBOs in the output of the process as well as the achieved emission savings.
+Relevant for the implementation are in particular Articles 25(1)(a) and 30 (2) of Revised Directive EU/2018/2001 as well as in chapter 4.2.

-Articles 25(2)(a) RED II sets out that RFNBOs are counted towards the targets if they are used as intermediate products for the production of conventional fuels and biofuels.
+Articles 25(2)(a) Revised Directive EU/2018/2001 sets out that RFNBOs are counted towards the targets if they are used as intermediate products for the production of conventional fuels and biofuels.
 This covers cases where renewable hydrogen is used in refineries e.g., to remove impurities during the hydro treating as well as hydrogen used for the production of HVO and methanol that is used for the production of biodiesel.
 Given that the hydrogen is already counted, such use of hydrogen is not further considered for the calculation of the share of renewable energy in the output of the process.

-As a consequence, all renewable hydrogen that is used for the production of conventional transport fuels in oil refineries can be counted towards the objectives of RED II Article 25(1), i.e. before the final fuel is consumed.
+As a consequence, all renewable hydrogen that is used for the production of conventional transport fuels in oil refineries can be counted towards the objectives of Revised Directive EU/2018/2001 Article 25(1), i.e. before the final fuel is consumed.
 This implies that the contribution is counted towards the target for renewable energies in transport in the Member State where the renewable fuel is used in the production of the fuel and not where the final fuel is consumed i.e. conventional fuels produced in the refinery will continue to count as fossil fuels.
-Under the RED II as amended by Directive (EU) 2023/2413 also hydrogen as an intermediate product that is used for the production of biofuels can be counted towards the targets set out in transport.
+Under the Revised Directive EU/2018/2001 as amended by Directive (EU) 2023/2413 also hydrogen as an intermediate product that is used for the production of biofuels can be counted towards the targets set out in transport.
 Renewable hydrogen (RFNBOs) used in refineries for other purposes, e.g. for the production of heating oil, is counted towards the industry target.

-CDR 1185 sets out a specific rule for calculating the emission intensity of RFNBOs stemming from a process where co-processing is applied (see section 5.2).
-It allows to distinguish in the calculation of the greenhouse gas emissions intensity on a proportional basis of the energetic value of inputs between: (1) the part of the process that is based on the conventional input and (2) the part of the process that is based on RFNBOs and RCFs assuming that the process parts are otherwise identical.
+CDR 1185 sets out a specific rule for calculating the emission intensity of RFNBOs stemming from a process where coprocessing is applied (see chapter 4.2).
+It allows to distinguish in the calculation of the greenhouse gas emissions intensity on a proportional basis of the energetic value of inputs between: (1) the part of the process that is based on the conventional input and (2) the part of the process that is based on RFNBOs assuming that the process parts are otherwise identical.